zkzkGamal/LiveChatFaceAuth/README.md

 # LiveChatFaceAuth
+Face Recognition Authentication App using face_recognition module and jwt auth with encription and LiveChating

 **LiveChatFaceAuth** is chat application that uses **facial recognition** for secure, password-free user authentication.
 It ensures privacy with **end-to-end encryption** and offers real-time communication through **WebSockets**.
 The application is built using **Django** for the backend and **MySQL** (or PostgreSQL) for the database.